I have a strong aversion to walking into places first.

 I started taking myself out on a regular basis, slowly testing my threshold for being alone.
 I saw the aforementioned Met exhibit by myself, and I found that I actually preferred going to museums solo.
 The biggest test, though, came one night when I decided to take myself out to an early dinner.
 I’d done this before, but I usually opted to sit at the bar so that I’d have people to talk to.
 But it was a particularly gorgeous night in early October, so this time I asked for a table for one outside.
 Not only would I be alone, but I’d be alone in plain view of every pedestrian who walked down that sidewalk.
 And being in New York, that meant a lot of people.

 I sat down, ordered a glass of wine and some pasta, and then tried to relax.
 I’d brought a book, but instead of reading it, I sipped my wine and forced myself to people-watch.
 I expected people to stare at the girl eating alone on a Saturday night, but most people breezed right by without a second glance.
-And it was in that moment that I realized that being alone wasn’t just something I could tolerate; it could actually be kind of nice.
+And it was in that moment that I realised that being alone wasn’t just something I could tolerate; it could actually be kind of nice.

 So now I try to date myself whenever I get the chance.
-I actually prefer to go to my neighborhood bar alone now, because I’ve made friends with some of the bartenders and regulars there.
+I actually prefer to go to my neighbourhood bar alone now, because I’ve made friends with some of the bartenders and regulars there.
 I’ve had great conversations with random people on park benches, and have silently stood next to strangers in museums, staring at beautiful pieces of art.
-I do still feel lonely from time to time, but I’ve realized that I’m never really alone — there’s always someone around to strike up a conversation with.
+I do still feel lonely from time to time, but I’ve realised that I’m never really alone — there’s always someone around to strike up a conversation with.
 As for my aversion to walking into places first?
 I’m still working on it.
 But lately, if someone holds the door open for me, I find myself thanking them and walking in first.